 To help the Latin American Youth Center meets the needs of its community, which includes homeless immigrant and LGBTQ youth, LULAC Lambda raised $1,220 for LAYC and collected 400 food cans and packages for the LAYC Food Pantry in the Summer of 2018!
 Thank you to everyone who donated!

 LULAC Lambda and friends commemorated Earth Day by cleaning up the Potomac River.
 LULAC Lambda joined forces with Latino Outdoors on April 21 to clear debris and trash on the banks of the rivers near Four-Mile Run in Alexandria, Virginia.
 The area is home to several species, including the Bald Eagle, our national symbol.
 The Potomac River supplies 90 percent of the DC metro's water supply.

-DC LULAC members participated in the Whitman-Walker Health's Walk to End HIV fundraiser on October 28.
+DC LULAC members participated in the Whitman-Walker Health's Walk and 5K to End HIV fundraiser on October 28.
 Our team raised $875, which will fund high-quality, comprehensive and accessible health care to those infected or affected by HIV/AIDS in the District of Columbia.
 Special thanks to LULAC Women’s Empowerment Council, LULAC Young Professionals and LULAC Lambda for sending members!

 In September 2017, members of LULAC Women's Empowerment Council, LULAC Young Professionals Council, and LULAC Lambda came together to help pack and sort 5,000+ items at the Capital Area Food Bank.
 Thank you for representing DC LULAC during Hunger Action Month!